Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement

 The valid subset of pixels for the filter mask is determined by Eq.\ref{eq11}, where $\alpha$ and $\beta$ are hyperparameters.
 We set $\alpha$ = $\beta$ = 4.

 $\{\mathbf{p_0} \}_i$ represents the set of multiview checks between the target view and the $i$-th source view, and the intersection of the sets calculated under all source views is the filter mask.
 We show the $e_{geo}$ and the filter mask in Fig.\ref{fig_err} and Fig.\ref{fig_err2}.
 In Fig.\ref{fig_err2}, the error map on the third row is $e_{geo}$, and the mask on the fourth row is the filter mask.
-In the error map, darker areas represent smaller relative errors (black areas), and lighter areas have greater errors (white, yellowish areas).
+In the error map, darker areas represent smaller relative errors (black areas), and lighter areas have greater errors (red, yellowish areas).
+In knowledge distillation, it is not expected that teacher model to distill inaccurate depth information to the student model.
+Inaccurate depth information is mainly distributed on the border around the image and a small part is distributed in the middle area as shown in Fig.\ref{fig_err2}.
 These outliers with relatively large errors are harmful to the student model if they also participate in knowledge distillation.
-Therefore, we want to filter out these outliers.
-The most direct method is to use Eq.\ref{eq11} to generate a binary hard mask.
-However, at the same time, it is easy to find that the filter mask and error map in Fig.\ref{fig_err2} may not necessarily correspond exactly.
+The most direct filtering method is to use Eq.\ref{eq11} to generate a binary hard mask.
+It is easy to find that the filter mask and error map in Fig.\ref{fig_err2} may not necessarily correspond exactly.
 In the picture on the left, the points in the yellow area (with relatively large errors) are basically filtered out, while in the picture on the right, only part of the points in the yellow area are filtered out.